Things To Do in Berlin – The Ultimate Top 10 List

 6. Get wet!

-Believe it or not: Berlin has more bridges than Venice.
-And there’s not only the Spree river, there are many more like the Havel or the Panke.
+Something different than the usual top things to do in Berlin!
+Believe it or not, Berlin has more bridges than Venice.
+And there’s not only the Spree River; there are many more like the Havel or the Panke.
 And there are about 70 lakes in and around Berlin.
-So take a boat trip, go for a swim or drink a fancy cocktail in one of the many beach bars.
+So take a boat trip, swim, or drink a fancy cocktail in one of the many beach bars.

 Special tip: Sing “Pack die Badehose ein, nimm dein kleines Schwesterlein und dann nichts wie ab an Wannsee” and bring a red rubber boat – just do it and you will get in touch with a lot of Germans!
 Or go on an adventurous road trip to Brandenburg!